 The best at-home remedies for sunburn relief

 While it may seem obvious, it’s worth noting that you need to stay out of the sun or wear sun protective clothing if you have to be outdoors while your sunburn is recovering.
 Keep your skin cool by taking cold showers and applying moist, cool compresses.
-You can also take ibuprofen or Advil to decrease inflammation, and be sure to drink a lot of water to stay hydrated.
+You can also take ibuprofen to decrease inflammation, and be sure to drink a lot of water to stay hydrated.
 “Sunburned skin is not able to maintain moisture as well, so there’s a higher risk of dehydration,” Dr. Nazarian explains.

 Cucumber slices, milk, and yogurt can also be applied to the skin to help soothe a sunburn.
 Applying cold milk compresses or soaking in a milk bath will help pull heat away from your body, while the vitamin E in yogurt can help minimize inflammation, says Debra Jaliman, MD, a dermatologist based in New York City.